Grant and funding information sources

 Scopus: Publication database covering all areas of science.
 Includes author affiliations, cited references, and times cited counts for indexed publications.

-Dimensions.ai: (Freely available version) Citation index database that allows user to view Altmetric score for articles (find out how many times and who has cited the article in social media, news, blogs, patents, etc.).
+Dimensions.ai: (Freely available, but registration for an account is required) Citation index database that allows user to view Altmetric score for articles (find out how many times and who has cited the article in social media, news, blogs, patents, etc.).

 Data cleaning and analysis tools